 In accordance with the "Interim Administrative Measures for Filing Administration of Establishment and Changes of Foreign-invested Enterprises" that was promulgated by the Ministry of Commerce on 8 October 2016 and came into effect on the same day, and newly revised on 30 June 2018, if the establishments and changes of foreign-invested enterprises do not fall within the scope of special administration measures for foreign investment admission as stipulated by the State, the enterprises shall go through filling procedures instead of the procedures for approvals.
-However, if the establishment and changes of foreign investment admission as stipulated by the State, the enterprise administration measures for foreign investment admission as stipulated by the State, the entities shall go through procedures for approvals according to relevant laws and regulations governing foreign investment.
+However, if the establishment and changes of foreign-invested enterprises fall within the scope of the special administration measures for foreign investment admission as stipulated by the State, the entities shall go through procedures for approvals according to relevant laws and regulations governing foreign investment.